oclif/oclif.github.io/docs/plugins.md

 ## Community Plugins
 * [conf-cli](https://github.com/natzcam/conf-cli) - Adds a `conf` command to share state/configuration between commands.
 Uses [sindresorhus/conf](https://github.com/sindresorhus/conf).
-* [dynamic-commands](https://www.npmjs.com/package/oclif-dynamic-commands) - Load commands dynamically based on commands found under the current working directory.
 * [Add yours here](https://github.com/oclif/oclif.github.io/blob/docs/docs/plugins.md)!

 ## Building your own plugin

 Writing code for plugins is essentially the same as writing within a CLI.
 They can export 3 different types: commands, hooks, and other plugins.

 Run `npx oclif generate mynewplugin` to create a plugin in a new directory.
-This will come with a sample command called `hello`.
+This will come with a sample commands called `hello` and `hello world`.